alienlebarge/presentation-foehn-typography/script.md

 ## Atomic design

-## Optimiser la typographie c’est optimiser
+## optimiser la typographie, c’est optimisé

 Organizing blocks of text and combining them with pictures, isn’t that what graphic designers, usability specialists, information architects do?
 So why is it such a neglected topic?